logo

 Detailed Cost Breakdown Across Design, Engineering, Cloud, and QA

+For example, adaptive learning paths increase design workload because screens must support multiple learning states.
+Heavy content pushes backend and storage requirements.
 Real-time sessions expand testing cycles.
 All of this adds cost even before new features are considered.
-Here’s the breakdown I typically present to EdTech teams:

 Area What Drives Cost Typical Range